The “Vancouver in May Video” features Cinco de Mayo celebrations, Victoria Day festivities, May Day events and other festivals in Vancouver in May.

 - Vancouver All British Field Meet – a car show at VanDusen Garden featuring hundreds of British-built cars on the Saturday of the May Long Weekend.

 - European Festival – a festival celebrating European culture at Swangard Stadium in Burnaby at the end of May.
+(Note: in 2019 the event takes place at the Vancouver Alpen Club, so not at Swangard Stadium.)

 - Ladner May Days – a community fair with a midway, live entertainment and rides at Memorial Park in Ladner on the last weekend in May.